Shivneri Caves, Junnar

-- Cave 45 - small vihara, consists of verandah and a cell.
-Front pilasters of verandah are broken.
+- Cave 45 – small vihara, consists of verandah and a cell.
+The front pilasters of the verandah are broken.
 Possibly was used by Marathas as storeroom.

-- Cave 46 - vihara, consists of open verandah and cell.
-Rear wall of verandah has inscription left by donor.
+- Cave 46 – vihara, consists of open verandah and cell.
+The rear wall of the verandah has an inscription left by the donor.

 - Cave 47 – vihara, consists of verandah, cell in the right wall of verandah and small cell in rear wall.

-- Cave 48 - Hall with open front, with two pillars similar to pilasters.
-Left wall has inscription left by donor, it is ending with swastika.
+- Cave 48 – Hall with open front, with two pillars similar to pilasters.
+The left wall has an inscription left by a donor, it is ending with a swastika.

 - Cave 49 – small viharam consists of open verandah and inner cell, not finished due to bad rock.

-- Cave 50 - large chaitya with flat roof.
-Consists of verandah, hall to the right and shrine.
+- Cave 50 – large chaitya with flat roof.
+Consists of a verandah, a hall to the right, and a shrine.
 Verandah initially had two pillars and two pilasters.
-It is possible that Marathas or Muslims used the shrine as granary or storehouse.
+It is possible that Marathas or Muslims used the shrine as a granary or storehouse.
 Inscription by donors.